Large-scale JPEG steganalysis using hybrid deep-learning framework: Experimental results

 \subsection{Comparison to state of the art}

 In Fig.~\ref{fig:3}, we compare the performance of our proposed framework and other steganalytic models in the literature.
-The model proposed by Xu et al.~\cite{xu_spl_2016} is referred as Xu's model.
-From Fig.~\ref{fig:3} we can see that our proposed framework can obtain significant performance improvement compared with DCTR~\cite{holub_tifs_2014}, PHARM~\cite{holub_spie_2015}, and even recently proposed selection-channel-aware JPEG rich model SCA-PHARM~\cite{denemark_tifs_2016}.
-For all of the three steganographic algorithms, the performance of Xu's model was poor.
+Please note that for a fair comparison, Xu's model~\cite{xu_spl_2016} is also fed with decompressed~(non-rounded and non-truncated) images, and is trained with the same learning protocol as that for our own model~\footnote{The original Xu's model is fed with $512 \times 512$ images.
+In order to make it adapt to $256 \times 256$ inputs used in our experiments, we explicitly set ``stride=2'' for its bottom convolutional layer which takes the residual map generated by the KV kernel as input.
+Please note that we also set ``stride=2'' in the bottom convolutional layer of \textit{Type1} and \textit{Type2} subnets of our proposed framework.}.
+From Fig.~\ref{fig:3} we can see that our proposed framework can obtain significant performance improvement compared with DCTR~\cite{holub_tifs_2014}, GFR~\cite{holub_spie_2015}, and even recently proposed selection-channel-aware JPEG rich model SCA-GFR~\cite{denemark_tifs_2016}.
+For all of the three steganographic algorithms, the performance of Xu's model was unsatisfactory.
+The degraded performance of Xu's model is acceptable, since it is designed for spatial-domain steganalysis.
 The superiority of our proposed framework is more obvious in basic500K.
 This is due to the fact that with more training samples raised by one magnitude, the large-scale basic500K dataset with 500,000 training samples~(covers plus the corresponding stegos) is more favor of deep-learning frameworks like the one proposed by us.
 If only consider the performance of a single model, our proposed framework with \textit{Type1} subnets behaved better than its companion with \textit{Type2} subnets.
-Furthermore, the final prediction conducted by the ensemble of five independently trained models shows that model ensemble could improve the detection accuracy by $1\%$ regardless of the type of the underlying subnet configurations.
-Since the performance of our proposed framework with \textit{Type1} subnets is always better than that with \textit{Type2} subnets, we insisted on using \textit{Type1} subnets in the following experiments.
+Furthermore, the final prediction conducted by the ensemble of five independently trained models shows that model ensemble could improve the detection accuracy by $1\%$ regardless of the type of the underlying subnet configurations.\footnote{Please note that the ensemble approach of Xu's model~\cite{xu_spl_2016} can also probably obtain better results.
+The experimental results of ensemble prediction of Xu's model are omitted in Fig.~\ref{fig:3} for clarity.} Since the performance of our proposed framework with \textit{Type1} subnets is always better than that with \textit{Type2} subnets, we insisted on using \textit{Type1} subnets in the following experiments.
 However, please note that \textit{Type2} subnet can potentially be used in more complex deep-learning steganalytic frameworks in the future since it is a memory-efficient model.